 About Your Co-op

-Empire Electric Association, Inc., is a member-owned nonprofit rural electric cooperative, serving consumers in southwest Colorado and southeast Utah since 1939 providing energy and energy-related services to Cortez, Dolores, Mancos, Dove Creek, Towaoc and Monticello.
+EEA, a member-owned nonprofit rural electric cooperative, exists to serve it members in the most cost-effective and efficient way possible.
+EEA serves portions of southwest Colorado and southeast Utah, providing energy and energy-related services to Cortez, Dolores, Mancos, Dove Creek, Towaoc and Monticello.
 Click here to view the Service Area Map.

 NRECA's first video, circa 1950's, about the rural electrification efforts.
 Watch this 26-minute video titled "By the People for the People" or the shorter video about the history of rural electric cooperatives, below.